HYPER2307/recipe-test-app/README.md

-# Test app - Frontend JS Engineer Test
+# Recipe Finder App

-This is a frontend application for a test app built with Next.js.
-The application allows users to filter vehicles by type and model year, displaying the results on a separate page.
-The app is styled using Tailwind CSS.
+This is a frontend application built with Next.js that allows users to search for recipes by query, cuisine type, and preparation time.
+Users can browse results, view recipe details, and navigate seamlessly through the app.

 ## Features

-- **Home Page (Filter Page)**: Allows users to select a vehicle make and model year.
+- **Search Page:**

+  - Enter a recipe query (e.g., "pasta").
+  - Select a cuisine type (Italian, Mexican, Chinese, etc.).
+  - Specify a maximum preparation time in minutes.
+  - "Next" button only enabled when at least one field is filled.

+- **Recipes Page:**

-- **Results Page**: Displays a list of vehicle models based on the selected make and model year.
+  - Displays a list of recipes with titles and images.
-- **Responsive Design**: The app is built to be fully responsive, providing an optimal user experience on different devices.
+  - Clicking a recipe navigates to the details page.
+  - Server-side rendering with API response caching (1 minute).

+- **Recipe Details Page:**

+  - Shows the recipe title and ingredients list.
+  - Displays optional details like preparation time, servings, and summary.

+- **Responsive Design:** Fully responsive UI with Tailwind CSS.
+- **Loading States:** Managed with React's `Suspense`.
-- **Error Handling**: Proper error handling is implemented for API data fetching issues.
+- **Error Handling:** Proper handling for API errors or invalid inputs.

 ## Technologies Used

-- **Next.js**: For building the React-based application and handling static generation.
+- **Next.js:** For server-side rendering and routing.
-- **Tailwind CSS**: For styling and responsive design.
+- **Tailwind CSS:** For styling and responsive design.
-- **React Suspense**: Used to manage loading states.
+- **React Suspense:** For managing loading states.
-- **Axios**: For making API requests to fetch vehicle makes and models.
+- **Axios:** For API requests to Spoonacular.
+- **ESLint & Prettier:** For code quality and consistency.

 ## Setup Instructions

 ### Prerequisites

-- **Node.js**: Ensure you have Node.js installed on your machine.
-You can download it from [nodejs.org](https://nodejs.org/).
+- **Node.js:** Install from [nodejs.org](https://nodejs.org/).
-- **npm** or **yarn**: A package manager to install dependencies.
+- **npm** or **yarn:** A package manager to handle dependencies.

 ### Installation

-1. Clone the repository to your local machine:
+1. Clone the repository:

    ```bash
    git clone <repository-url>